Dane Evans: Hamilton Tiger-Cats

-Evans restructured his contract with the Tiger-Cats in January 2020; however the 2020 season was cancelled due to the Covid-19 pandemic.
+Evans restructured his contract with the Tiger-Cats in January 2020; however the 2020 season was cancelled due to the COVID-19 pandemic.
 During the 2020 football season, Evans was hired as a graduate assistant by the University of North Texas.
 Evans began the 2021 season as the backup to Jeremiah Masoli, however he was named the starter for the team's Week 4 game against the Montreal Alouettes.
 He suffered a lower-body injury partway though the team's Week 6 game against the Toronto Argonauts: On September 13, 2021, it was announced that Evans would miss four to six weeks recovering.
 On October 19, 2021, the Ti-Cats announced that Evans had been activated from injured reserve.
 Evans played in the second half of the final game of the season for the Ticats, securing a 24–3 win.
-After Masoli got off to a slow start in the Eastern Final against the Argonauts Evans replaced him and completed all 16 of his pass attempts for 249 yards and a touchdown leading Hamilton to a Grey Cup birth.
+After Masoli got off to a slow start in the Eastern Final against the Argonauts Evans replaced him and completed all 16 of his pass attempts for 249 yards and a touchdown leading Hamilton to a Grey Cup berth.
 Following the win, Ticats head coach Orlando Steinauer named Evans the starter for the 108th Grey Cup.
 However, Evans was injured in the second quarter and was forced to leave the game, being replaced by Masoli who was ultimately defeated by the Blue Bombers in overtime.

-On January 12, 2022 Dane Evans signed a 2-year contract extension to remain with the Hamilton Tiger Cats.
+On January 12, 2022, Dane Evans signed a 2-year contract extension to remain with the Hamilton Tiger Cats.
 Evans began the 2022 season as the starting quarterback after Jeremiah Masoli signed with the Ottawa Redblacks in free agency: Matthew Shiltz was signed to be the backup quarterback.
 In the middle of the season Evans battled through a shoulder injury.
 After missing three of four games Evans returned to the starting lineup on September 17, 2022.
 By the end of the season Evans had fallen out of favour with the management in Hamilton.
 In late January 2023, Hamilton signed veteran quarterback Bo Levi Mitchell to a three-year contract with the expectation he will be their starting quarterback in 2023 and beyond.
 Given his large salary, the Tiger-Cats were reluctant to retain Evans as a backup quarterback, and thus his future in Hamilton was uncertain.